Today, a business’ bottom line is directly tied to its ability to satisfy consumers’ rising expectations

 7. Customer service improvement efforts should focus on improving communication and efficacy.

-8. News of a bad customer experience will travel.
+8. News of a bad experience with a company will travel.

-10. Excellent customer service will lead to better customer retention and lower churn.
+10. Excellent service leads to better customer retention and lower churn.

 11. The majority of executives understand the importance of providing excellent customer service.